For whatever reason, this character tries to avoid wearing shoes whenever possible.

 Fawn from Disney Fairies goes barefoot in her summer outfit as seen in "Great Fairy Rescue", the beginning of "Pixie Hollow Games", and several of the Pixie Previews.
 Vidia always wears shoes in the movies, but in the books she is a barefooter.
 A few fairies who have so far only been seen in the books are barefooters as well.

-Whitney and Roland Freeman in The Boondocks.
+Two of Jericho Freeman's kids in The Boondocks.
 They appeared only in the episode "Invasion of the Katrinians" and are barefoot throughout it.

 The Gargoyles from Gargoyles, due to having talons.